QuadballUK

-QuadballUK (formerly QuidditchUK) is the official governing body of quidditch in the United Kingdom and is affiliated with the International Quidditch Association.
+QuadballUK (formerly QuidditchUK) is the official governing body of quadball in the United Kingdom and is affiliated with the International Quadball Association.

 It began in 2011 as a Facebook group intended to act as a network for quidditch teams and players within the UK to communicate with each other, become aware of local teams and resources, and set up matches and new teams.
 In July 2022 QUK made a statement saying they plan to rebrand with the new name Quadball later in 2022.
 The rebrand was completed in October 2022.

 History and internal structure

-Since its foundation, QuadballUK has become vastly developing organisation as, after hosting the Summer Games in August 2012, there was a massive growth of quidditch teams throughout the country.
-It was at this point that QuadballUK advanced from a network for UK teams and players, to become an established governing body of quidditch in the UK.
+Since its foundation, QuadballUK has become vastly developing organisation as, after hosting the Summer Games in August 2012, there was a massive growth of quadball teams throughout the country.
+It was at this point that QuadballUK advanced from a network for UK teams and players, to become an established governing body of quadball in the UK.

-A staffing structure was set up whose aim would be to develop and promote quidditch in the United Kingdom.
-Its current president is Josh Fogg, and the Vice President is Abby Whiteley.
+A staffing structure was set up whose aim would be to develop and promote quadball in the United Kingdom.
+Its current Directors are Matt Bateman and Gio Forino, and the Assistant Director is Izzy Brown.

-The staff of QUK is currently composed of volunteers within the quidditch community.
+The staff of QUK is currently composed of volunteers within the quadball community.
 In May 2022, the role of QuadballUK president was changed from a volunteer role into a paid position paying an annual salary of £5,000.